 COD Temporarily Closes Monterey Avenue Entrance for Renovation

-On May 29, College of the Desert (COD) began an extensive renovation of the Monterey Entrance to the Palm Desert campus.
+Beginning May 29, 2012 College of the Desert (COD) will begin an extensive renovation of the Monterey Entrance to the Palm Desert campus.
 Throughout the duration of the project, various vehicle and pedestrian routes will be redirected and alternate routes identified.
 Anyone needing access to the campus should use the Magnesia Falls, Fred Waring Drive or San Pablo Avenue entrances.

 Currently under construction, the Communication building, just north of the Cravens Student Services Center, is slated to open in Spring 2013.
 The new building is a two-story steel framed building of approximately 39,880 sq. ft.
 The building will house classrooms, faculty offices, meeting rooms and ancillary spaces.